MrLakshay/URLShortner/README.md

 Task 1: To make backend for URL Shotner ✅ on 18/4/2025

-Task 2: Implement basic front end for the same using EJS
+Task 2: Implement basic front end for the same using EJS ✅ on 25/4/2025

 Task 3: Add authentication to the application